CGJennings/se3docs/docs/dm-special-urls.md

 ​    `res://myplugin/images/kitty.jpg`

-> You can "escape" out of the `resources` folder to the root of the class path by adding an extra slash at the start of the URL.
-This URL refers to a file stored in the root of the plug-in bundle: `res:///at-the-root.txt`.

 ### Resources and the open project

 If you refer to a resource that is not found in any of the real `resources` folders in the loaded plug-ins, the `ResourceKit` will search the open project before giving up.
 To do this it checks each task folder with a `resources` subfolder for a suitable match.
 If it finds one, this is returned as the missing resource.

 This is helpful when developing plug-ins: you can, for example, run a plug-in script and it will load image resources for the script directly out of your plug-in task folder.
 Image resources that are discovered this way aren't cached, so if you replace one the new version will be used on the next run of the script.

+### Determining the unique resource being referenced

+Because `res://` URLs (and regular resource paths) combine the app and all plug-ins into a single virtual file system, you may occasionally run into cases where you get a different resource than the one you were expecting.
+Sometimes this is a cached version (in which case you can clear the cache).
+Sometimes, though, you will want to determine exactly which resource is actually being matched to the URL.
+You can do this by calling [`ResourceKit.composeResourceURL(pathOrUrlString)`](assets/javadoc/resources/ResourceKit.html#composeResourceURL).
+This works with both resource paths and resource URL strings (basically a path with `res://` prepended to it).
+This method will return an absolute URL pointing to the exact resource loaded by the input parameter.

+### ⚠️ Accessing the class path root

+You can escape out of the `resources` folder to the root of the class path by adding an extra slash at the start of the URL.
+This URL refers to a file stored in the root of the plug-in bundle: `res:///at-the-root.txt`.

 ## Project URLs